4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ...
 ```

-If we are able to create this files then we can bypass the checking.
+If we are able to create this files then we may bypass the checking.
 So, back on our target machine we execute:

 ```
 bash-5.1$ touch /dev/shm/kHgTFI5G